 However, certain foods and food additives have been thought to exacerbate ADHD symptoms.
 For instance, foods laden with sugar and fat may be important to avoid.
 Certain additives, such as sodium benzoate, MSG, and red and yellow dyes, which are used to enhance the flavor, taste, and appearance of foods, may also aggravate symptoms of ADHD.
 A 2007 study published in the British medical journal The Lancet linked these additives to greater hyperactivity in all children, regardless of their ADHD status (McCann, 2007).

 Many people with ADHD experience bouts of overstimulation, in which they feel bombarded by overwhelming sights and sounds.
-Crowded venues, such as concert halls and amusement parks, may trigger ADHD symptoms (University of Maryland, 2009).
+Crowded venues, such as concert halls and amusement parks, may trigger ADHD symptoms.
 Allowing adequate personal space is important for preventing outbursts, so avoiding crowded restaurants, rush hour congestion, busy supermarkets, and high-traffic malls may help diminish troublesome ADHD symptoms.

 Constant electronic stimulation from computers, cell phones, television, and the Internet may also aggravate symptoms.
 Although there has been much debate about whether TV watching influences ADHD, it may intensify symptoms.
 Flashing images and excessive noise do not cause ADHD, but if a child is having a hard time focusing, a glaring screen will further affect his or her concentration.